 We’ve just entered August, so you know what that means: the start of on-campus interviewing season.
 If you’re a law student researching firms or a lawyer involved in your firm’s recruiting efforts, check out Above the Law’s law firm directory, where law firms get letter grades in different categories.
 Law firms might look alike on the surface, but there are very real differences between them, as our grading system reflects.

 For example, law firms diverge when it comes to diversity.
 While every firm gives lip service to diversity, some firms have the goods to back up their claims, while others do not.

 Let’s check out the latest diversity rankings, from two different news outlets, to see which firms are truly diverse….

 * The Kardashians are suing their father’s widow for allegedly trying to exploit his diary — because the Kardashians object to anything exploitative.
 [Courthouse News Service]

 * Judge Edward Korman ruled that the FDA must stop requiring those under 17 years old to present a prescription for the morning after pill.
 MTV’s programming executives plan to appeal.
-[CNN]
+[Huffington Post]

 * Do litigators really need instruction not to scream at witnesses?
 [Roll on Friday]

 * A school in Massachusetts privatized school lunches, and then that company told its workers to dump the food of students who were in default on their lunch tickets.
 America!
 F**k Yeah!
 [Lawyers, Guns and Money]